-Sarah Rotch Arnold Mariners' Home

-Nineteenth-century New Bedford's Sarah Rotch Arnold (1786-1860) was dedicated to her community, social reform, religious tolerance,

-and horticultural beauty.
+Sarah Rotch Arnold Mariners' Home ineteenth-century New B Nineteenth-century New Bedford's Sarah Rotch Arnold (1786-1860) was dedicated to her community, social reform, religious tolerance, and horticultural beauty.
 Sarah oversaw charitable work amongst families of seamen, supported abolitionist causes, and believed "the spirit of Truth is not limited to any sect" of religious denomination.
 In 1851, Sarah presented her late father's mansion to the New Bedford Port Society for a "Mariner's Home" to support seamen.

-LIGHTING THE WAY

-HISTORIC WOMEN OF THE SOUTHCOAST

 www.historicwomensouthcoast.org

-Download the Lighting the Way app from the Apple Store or Google Play to follow the Lighting the Way: Historic Women of the SouthCoast Trail using your mobile device, and read biographies on each of the women.

-HIZTORIC WOMEN OF THE SOUTHCOAST

-YAW 3HT JNITHOLJ